drbitboy/gaiaif/README.md

     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-    See also comments in fov_cmd.m
+    See also comments in fov_cmd.m and test case in Makefile

 ## Manifest